Cybernetic-Ransomware/Animals_Healthcare_Application/doc/04_adr_monorepo.md

-## To choose a repository architecture
+## Repository structure — monorepo + GitHub Flow

-### Date:
+### Date
 `2023-06-05`

 ### Status
 Done

 ### Context
-We need to choose an approach to building and maintaining the repositories and branches.\
-Considered approaches:
-- [x] Monorepo,
-- [ ] Polirepo,
----
-- [ ] GitFlow,
+A repository structure and branching strategy were needed for the project.

+Repository options: monorepo vs polyrepo.
-- [x] GitHub Flow,
+Branching options: GitFlow, GitHub Flow, GitLab Flow, trunk-based development.
-- [ ] GitLab Flow,
-- [ ] Trunk-based development.

 ### Decision
-The Monorepo approach will be used due to the small number of developers and the expected number of parallel branches.

-The number of developers also affects the decision to manage branches and approach to deployment.
-GitHub-Flow was selected.
-In a small organization, a least detailed approach will suffice.
+**Monorepo** — all code (Django app, Celery worker, Docker configs, Kubernetes manifests, docs) lives in one repository.
+With a single developer and a small surface area, a polyrepo would add overhead (cross-repo dependency tracking, versioned releases per service) with no benefit.

+**GitHub Flow** — `main` is always deployable; feature work happens on short-lived branches merged via pull request.
+GitFlow's `develop`/`release`/`hotfix` branching model would be overkill for a one-developer project.

 ### Consequences
-Possible future migrations will be easier in the direction from simpler to more complicated.
+- All changes to any part of the system are visible in one history and can be correlated across layers.
+- Migrations from simpler to more complex repository structures (polyrepo, GitFlow) are straightforward if the team or scope grows.
+- The `main` branch is the production baseline; branch names follow Conventional Commits types (`feat/`, `fix/`, `refactor/`, etc.).

 ### Keywords
--   GitHub,
--   repository,
--   monorepo,
+- GitHub, repository, monorepo, branching, GitHub Flow
--   branching.

 ### Links
 *[2023-06-14]*\